The Christmas lights are off in London’s corporate quarter, but at least one person is home.

 Casually taking on private tutoring clients to earn cash, she found demand higher than the time she had available.

 “It just seemed like a very natural move to think ‘why don’t I hire one or two people to help me’.
 Then, around that time I was thinking of jobs . . .
 I would go to interviews – firms around here – and would think ‘this is so dull’.
 But I would be so excited about seeing my tutoring clients later that day.
-I quickly realised I wanted to make it a full-time career and The Tutoring Team was born.”
+I quickly realised I wanted to make it a full-time career and The Tutoring Team [now known as Elevare London] was born.”

 Her company was soon tutoring families across London and the Home Counties.
 Now, her clients are global.
 She recently visited Kazakhstan.
 Other families are in India and Singapore.